arundeep78/arctic_sea_ice/Readme.md

     - age categorization : by year or age categories
     - %age : show values or percentage
 - Also shows a sankey chart of the change over time.
 - Comparison of the latest week image available on NSIDC server in comparison to same week in 1984.
-NOTE: images are not updated by this falsk app, another script needs to run monthly to download latest images from NSIDC server
+NOTE: images are not updated by this flask app, another script needs to run monthly to download latest images from NSIDC server
 - Small description of the Sea Ice and datasources used.

 ## /sialoss